joshuasoehn/email-framework/README.md

 ```
 in `panel/index.html`.

+Pull request and feedback welcome, as this is a very first version.
-Thanks a lot [Filip](https://github.com/peritus) for helping my with lots of the JS part 😍
+Thanks a lot [Filip](https://github.com/peritus) for helping my with lots of the JS part.